 - Endoscopy with biopsy for the assessment of the inflammatory stages

-- Twenty-four-hour pH-meter via a nasal tube
+- 24-hour pH meter via a nasal tube

-- Capsule-based pH-meter
+- Capsule-based pH meter

 Treatment of GERD

-- No late meals
+- Not eating late meals

 - Avoiding fatty and very sugary food

-- Sleeping with an elevated head
+- Sleeping with the head elevated

 - Avoiding stress

-Laparoscopic Nissen fundoplication, in which a cuff is positioned around the inferior esophageal sphincter, is only indicated if conservative measures have not been successful.
+Laparoscopic Nissen fundoplication, in which a cuff is positioned around the inferior esophageal sphincter, is indicated only if conservative measures have not been successful.